 The Government will provide and support facilities for contractor personnel supporting this contract aboard Government locations (on-site) with office space, telephone, copiers, facsimile, other necessary equipment and appropriate access to information systems, including NMCI.

+5.14.3 Relocation Facilities

+The Contractor shall provide and support facilities for contractor personnel supporting this contract in the event of a Government relocation mandate for all contractor support services to vacate PMA-274 Presidential Helicopters Program Office.

-5.17 List of Deliverables
+5.15 List of Deliverables

-1. Monthly Meeting Agenda (SOW para 5.1.1) - CDRL A001
+1. Monthly Meeting Agenda (PBSOW para 5.1.1) - CDRL A001

-2. Monthly Status Report (SOW para 5.1.2) - CDRL A002
+2. Monthly Status Report (PBSOW para 5.1.2) - CDRL A002

-3. Funds and Man-Hour Expenditure Report (SOW para 5.1.3) - CDRL A003
+3. Funds and Man-Hour Expenditure Report (PBSOW para 5.1.3) - CDRL A003

-4. Operational Security Plan (OPSEC) (SOW para 5.9.2) - CDRL A004
+4. Operational Security Plan (OPSEC) (PBSOW para 5.7.2) - CDRL A004

-5. Continuation of Mission Essential Contractor Services Plan (SOW para 5.12.1) - CDRL A005
+5. Continuation of Mission Essential Contractor Services Plan (PBSOW para 5.10.1) - CDRL A005

-6. Personnel Gain/Loss Report (SOW para 5.13.1) - CDRL A006
+6. Personnel Gain/Loss Report (PBSOW para 5.11.1) - CDRL A006

-7. Performance Self-Assessment (SOW para 5.14) - CDRL A007
+7. Performance Self-Assessment (PBSOW para 5.12) - CDRL A007

 6.0 Government Furnished Materials/Equipment/Information (GFM/E/I)

 It is not anticipated that GFM/E/I is required for the performance of this contract.
-If a GFM/E/I requirement is identified, the Government Task Order Manager (TOM) shall be notified to determine necessity.
+If a GFM/E/I List requirement is identified, the COR shall be notified to determine necessity.
 If authorized, the TOM will provide the GFM/E/I to the contractor.
-Upon completion of the task, the contractor shall return/dispose of the items as directed by the TOM.
+Upon completion of the task, the contractor shall return/dispose of the items as required.